Budapest is among the prettiest cities in Europe, but is real estate investment in Budapest a good idea?

 The reality is simply that the government and central bank are very happy to let the currency devalue.
 It’s an easy way for the export and tourism dependent economy to remain competitive, while allowing substantial nominal wage increases, which voters love.

 The external shock that is the virus hit two key forex earners – tourism and car manufacturing.
-This will increase pressure on the HUF.
-Expect the HUF to continue its downward slide, with volatility.
+This increased pressure on the HUF.
+Expect the HUF to continue its overall downward slide, with volatility.
 A key question for any astute real estate investment in Budapest Hungary, is therefore “will the HUF depreciate faster than my investment increases in nominal value?”

 Having said this, the fact that the Hungarian Central Bank CAN devalue its currency is one of the main points that makes Hungary attractive from a macro point of view.
 This gives the country flexibility to choose its monetary policy in a highly volatile and uncertain world, as opposed to depending on bureaucrats sitting at the European Central Bank in Frankfurt who think of Germany and France first, not Hungary.